top of page

 When you relieve something, you take action to provide assistance, support, or respite from a challenging, distressing, or burdensome situation.
 It involves providing relief or comfort, often through the reduction or elimination of pain, stress, tension, or other forms of hardship.
 Relief can be physical, emotional, or psychological in nature.
 For example, you can relieve physical pain by taking medication or applying a soothing ointment.
 Similarly, you can relieve stress by engaging in relaxation techniques or seeking support from others.
 The act of relieving aims to restore a state of well-being, balance, or ease, enabling individuals to experience a sense of comfort, relaxation, or peace.

-Example sentences of relieve
+Example sentences containing relieve

 1. A warm bath can relieve muscle soreness after a workout.